MidwayUSA: History

-Modern Management Practices
+Modern management practices

-MidwayUSA is a proponent of the use of Modern Management Practices in business management.
-Modern Management Practices include Baldrige, Lean, ISO and Six Sigma.
+MidwayUSA is a proponent of the use of modern management practices in business management.
+Modern management practices include Baldrige, Lean, ISO and Six Sigma.
 MidwayUSA received the Malcolm Baldrige National Quality Award in 2009, 2015, and 2021.
-MidwayUSA is one of only eight organizations to earn the award three times since the first award cycle in 1988.
+MidwayUSA is one of only two organizations to earn the award three times since the first award cycle in 1988.
 The 2015 Baldrige National Quality Award was a follow-up to MidwayUSA's receipt of the Missouri Quality Award from the Excellence in Missouri Foundation in 2015, an award the organization also received in 2008.

 NRA support

-Larry and Brenda Potterfield created two programs and several educational endowments in the National Rifle Association (NRA) Foundation.
+Larry and Brenda Potterfield created two programs and several educational endowments in the NRA Foundation.
 Brenda also served as the Vice President of the NRA Foundation's Board of Trustees.
-Since 1992, MidwayUSA has asked customers to round up the total of each order and donate the change to the NRA/ILA.
+In 1992, MidwayUSA started the NRA round-up, asking customers to round up the total of each order and donate the change to the NRA/ILA.